 Just when you thought the Christmas festivities were over, we’re here to remind you that according to church tradition, Christmas actually lasts 12 days long.
 But of course you already knew this—there is, after all, a jovial Christmas song about it.
 Far from being an extended time of marketing, stress, consumerism, and unwanted guests, the twelve days center us on the Christian calendar, including the special observances and saints who model Christian faith for us.

-2. The days between Christmas and Epiphany were recognized to have been taken up entirely with festivals as early as 567 AD.
+2. For the Church, the days between Christmas and Epiphany were taken up entirely with festivals as early as 567 AD.
 Some traditions mark December 25th as the first day, and January 5th as the last, while others begin on December 26th and mark the day of Epiphany as the 12th day.

 3. The time between Christmas and Epiphany—when the magi visited Jesus (Matthew 2:1-12) is supposed to be fast-free, since it is celebratory in nature (see Jesus’ words in Matthew 9:15).
 Some traditions practice fasting on the last day of Christmas, and others use the first three days of the New Year to intensely fast and pray.